mrityagi/mrityagi/README.md

 ## Hi 👋 I am Mrinal!
 I am a developer who is passionate about stuff like Android Development , Cross Platform App Dev and Data science.
 Few tech that I enjoy working in, are Python, C++, Dart, Javascript, and  Firebase.
 I play football and design in photoshop.

-- 👨🏽‍💻 Currently working on Product development via Android dev, competitive coding, data structures and algorithms.
+- 👨🏽‍💻 Currently working on Product development via Android dev, data structures and algorithms.
 - 🤝 Open for collaborations in deep learning, analytics , app/web Dev and data science.
 - 😊 Willing to contribute in opensource projects.
 - 👍 SAAS , BAAS  is the future of Internet i think , what do you say ?